General Questions about Field Education

 Do students change internship sites each quarter?

-We expect students to spend their entire academic year at one internship site.
-Students completing two years of internships must do so in two separate agencies.
+It is the expectation that students spend their entire academic year at one internship site.
+Students completing two years of internship must do so in two separate agencies.

 Can students receive field credit for past work experience?

 No, students cannot receive field credit for past experience.
 The accreditation standards of the Council on Social Work Education state that academic credit for life experience and previous work experience shall not be given, in whole or in part, in lieu of the field internship or courses in the professional foundation areas.

 Students attending GSSW are not assigned internships.
 They have a choice for both foundation-year and concentration-year internships.